“A Place for Everyone” is what we strive for as we welcome

 Washtenaw East Entrance

 The elevator is located inside the Washtenaw Avenue west entrance just to the left.
-It goes to 3 levels:
+It goes to all 3 levels:

 Lower level (elevator button 1): access to social hall.